 Geography is the study of natural landscapes (physical geography) and of people and how they interact with their environment (human geography).
-In this course, you will learn about the physical and human processes that affect places and environments that shape the world in which we live.
+In this course you will learn about the physical and human processes that affect places and environments that shape the world in which we live.
 You will develop a range of skills, both within and outside the classroom.
-These include fieldwork, map skills, analysing skills, decision-making and presentational skills.
+These include fieldwork, map skills, decision making and presentational skills.

 You will improve your literacy through different styles of written work and make practical use of your numeracy skills when you interpret data and construct graphs.
-This course helps to develop your teamwork skills when undertaking fieldwork and develops your ability to solve problems when completing Issue Evaluations.
-Geography helps you to develop a range of transferable skills, which will be beneficial for careers ranging from Environmental Consultants to Engineers, Journalists to Town Planners, Architects, to Solicitors and Accountants to Health Professionals.
+This course involves team work skills when undertaking fieldwork and being able to solve problems when completing issue evaluations.

+Geography helps you to develop a range of skills, which will be beneficial for careers ranging from environmental consultants to engineers, journalists to town planners, architects, to solicitors, accountants to health professional.